 Welcome to the Water for the Ages blog.
-I started this project six years ago to engage with water and sanitation on the global scale.
-Now I have transitioned to a new digital space [with a blog] leaving this blog [see Blog Archive above] for current and future internet people.
+I started this project fifteen years ago to engage with water and sanitation on the global scale.
+Now I have transitioned to a new digital space leaving this blog (see Blog Archive above) for current and future internet people.

 In the beginning, I yearned to understand how humans could care about water or the environment if they were struggling to meet basic needs.
 So I scoured international news outlets to make sense of it all.
-You can see one of my earliest and simplistic blog posts here.
-Over the years, communications from Bangladesh, China, Holland, India, Malawi, Mali, Niger, Serbia, Tanzania, Uganda, United States, and more [see the H20 Organizations page comments] broadened my understandings.
+You can see one of my earliest and most simplistic blog posts here.
+Over the years, I received emails from people in Bangladesh, China, Holland, India, Malawi, Mali, Niger, Serbia, Tanzania, Uganda, and more (see the H20 Organizations page comments) that helped to broaden my understanding.

-What started out as a project to understand water and sanitation in the “Global South” [see 13-Gallon Challenge and Water for the Ages in India posts] morphed into a project to understand #water and #sanitation #justice and #sustainability in the “Global North” and “Global South” while thinking about transnational linkages between these places [see Water for the Ages Gets a Brand New (out)Look, Water and Toilets for Humans w/o Homes, and Empowerment and Gender Equality in Water and Sanitation: What does it mean?
-What does it matter? posts].
+What started out as a project to comprehend water and sanitation in the “Global South” (see 13-Gallon Challenge and Water for the Ages in India posts) morphed into a project to understand water and sanitation in the “Global North” and “Global South” while thinking about transnational linkages between these places (see Water for the Ages Gets a Brand New (out)Look, Water and Toilets for Humans w/o Homes, and Empowerment and Gender Equality in Water and Sanitation: What does it mean?
+What does it matter? posts).